JoaoMeira29/JoaoMeira29/README.md

 # 👨‍💻 João Meira | Software Developer

 ## 🚀 About Me
-Passionate Software Developer with a degree in Computer Systems Engineering from IPCA.
-Currently crafting innovative solutions at TMG Automotive, a leader in developing cutting-edge coatings for automotive interiors.
+Software Developer with a degree in Computer Systems Engineering from IPCA.
+I currently work at TMG Automotive, a leading company in the development and production of innovative coatings for automotive interiors.<br>
+Passionate about technology and innovation, I continually seek to improve my web development skills and apply theoretical knowledge to practical projects.
+Committed to creating efficient and user-friendly solutions that have a positive impact on end users.

 ---